valmy-ericles/valmy-ericles/README.md

 On this profile you will find many repositories that has:

 - Open Source Code
-- Many different languages like Ruby and JavaScript.
+- Many different languages like Typescript and Ruby.

 ### About me